 “Anna is quite the talented artist, and she’s extremely smart.
 I’ve been teaching all of the children, trying to get them ready for school this coming August.”

 “We’re going to school,” Dylan clapped his hands and giggled.
-“We haven’t been in years.”
+“We've never been."

 “You haven’t?”
 Jasper placed his hands on his hips, a Woodrow trait.
 “You’re going to love going back!”